 Stack the frames on top of each other, securing with glue.
 Tie the mittens with twine and attach to the middle medium-sized picture frame, and add a dab of glue to the smallest picture frame to attach the hat.

 A chalkboard countdown to Christmas is the perfect craft for those with children who are just brimming with excitement for the holidays.
-If you already have a chalkboard laying around with a frame that has seen better days, freshen it up and build your own unique frame from Frame Destination in just about any size!
+If you already have a chalkboard laying around with a frame that has seen better days, freshen it up and build your own unique custom frame from Frame Destination in just about any size!
 Or buy a chalkboard blank and simply fit it into a frame — decorate it however you like — and use colored chalk to write your personal holiday countdown message.

 Frames for the Table